z21software/topdown2dproject/README.md

 - Water from a lake is unsafe but can fully replenish thirst from 0 to 100.
 - Water from a well is safe and can replenish thirst from 0 to 50.
 However, if the player drinks enough to reach 100 thirst using well water, it grants a stamina bonus.
-This mechanic will be implemented after I get some sleep. 😊
+This mechanic will be implemented after I get some sleep. 😊 I’ll also add radiation and radioactive zones, as well as mechanics for cold and overheating.